Clemapfel/jluna/docs/manual.md

 As a general rule, any particular part of jluna is thread-safe, as long as two threads are not *modifying* the same object at the same time.

 For example, `jluna::safe_call` can be called from multiple threads, and `safe_call` itself will work.
-If both `safe_call` modify the same value, however, non-concurrency artifacts may occur.
+If both `safe_call` modify the same value, however, concurrency artifacts may occur.

 Similarly, we can freely create unrelated proxies and modify them individually.
-If we create two proxies that reference the same Julia-side variable, mutating both proxies (if they are named) will possibly trigger an error.
+If we create two proxies that reference the same Julia-side variable, mutating both proxies (if they are named) at the same time will possibly trigger an error or data corruption.

-The user is required to ensure thread-safety in these conditions, just like they would have to in Julia. jluna has no hidden pitfalls or behind-the-scene machinery that multi-threading may throw a wrench into.
+The user is required to ensure thread-safety in these conditions, just like they would have to in Julia. jluna has no hidden pitfalls or behind-the-scene machinery that multi-threading may throw a wrench into, all its internals that are not accessible to the user are thread-safe as of version 0.9.0.
 Any user-created object is outside of jlunas responsibility, however.

 Notably, `Module::new_*`, `Module::create` and `Module::create_or_assign` are thread-safe.
 Each `jluna::Module` carries exactly one lock, which allows these calls to happen safely in a multi-threaded environment.
 All other functions of `jluna::Module` do not make use of this lock.
-Instead, users will be required to manually "lock" and object and manage concurrent interaction.
+Instead, users will be required to manually "lock" an object and manage concurrent interaction themself.

 ### Thread-Safety in Julia